anoma/nspec/docs/tutorial/engines/index.md

 describes how every instance that is based on this function behaves;
 we may just speak of an engine type as if it was a function.
-This function takes as input all local data of engine instances. each item of local data falls into one of the following three categories:
+This function takes as input all local data of engine instances.
+Each item of local data falls into one of the following three categories:

 - information that is not changed (as part result of mere state transition):
     - the cryptographic identity